This chapter discusses how to configure, use, and administer a Stardog Cluster for uninterrupted operations.

 failed nodes are not used for any subsequent

-write requests, if a commit is acknowledged, then Stardog Cluster guarantees that the data has been accordingly modified at every available node in the cluster.
+write requests, if a commit is acknowledged, Stardog Cluster guarantees the data has been accordingly modified at every available node in the cluster.

-While this approach is less performant with respect to write operations than eventual consistency used by other distributed databases, typically those databases offer a much less expressive data model than Stardog, which makes an eventually consistency model more appropriate for those systems (and less so for Stardog).
-But since Stardog’s data model is not only richly expressive but rests in part on provably correct semantics, we think that a strong consistency model is worth the cost.
+While this approach is less performant (with respect to write operations) than eventual consistency used by other distributed databases, those databases typically offer a much less expressive data model than Stardog.
+This makes an eventual consistency model more appropriate for those systems (and less so for Stardog).
+Because Stardog’s data model is not only richly expressive but also rests in part on provably correct semantics, we think that a strong consistency model is worth the cost.

-In order to maintain strong consistency a joining node must join under a lock that blocks both write transacations and administrator operations.
-If it is able to join without syncing data then it will join immediately.
-However, if it needs to sync, the node will release the lock, sync the missing data, and then try again.
-By default a node tries to join 3 times without holding a lock during data sync before it performs the entire join process under lock (including syncing data).
+In order to maintain strong consistency, a joining node must join under a lock that blocks both write transactions and administrator operations.
+If it is able to join without syncing data, it will join immediately.
+However, if it needs to sync, the node will release the lock, sync the missing data, and try again.
+By default, a node tries to join 3 times without holding a lock during data sync before it performs the entire join process under lock (including syncing data).